hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Build-Systems/Makefiles.md

 ---
 *GNU Make* is a build-process automation tool, mainly employed in C/C++ projects.
 It prevents the unnecessary re-compilation of many files, especially in a medium-to-large sized project, significantly reducing the compilation time.

-The tool is called `make`, and by default, searches for a *Makefile* file in the working directory.
+The tool is called `make`, and by default, searches for a `makefile` file in the working directory.
 Alternatively, the file to be executed may be passed with the `-f` option.
 ### Rules
 ---
 A *Makefile* consists, mainly, of a set of *rules*.
 Each rule specifies: